 Brooklyn Overflow is dedicated to providing a harassment-free meetup experience for everyone.
 We do not tolerate harassment of meetup participants in any form.
 Participants violating these rules may be removed from the meetup at the discretion of the organizers.

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 Harassment and other code of conduct violations reduce the value of our event for everyone.
-You can make a report to Chelsea Peterson in-person at the event, via Twitter DM, or anonymously via this form.
+You can make a report in-person at the event, via Twitter DM, or anonymously via this form.